ContentPackArchive/VGMP/README.md

-# VGMP
-Video Game Music Pack by 1stBroz
+# Video Game Music Pack
+Content Pack for Toontown Corporate Clash

+Visit https://contentpacks.net for the latest versions of this Content Pack

+# Information

+Github caps at a 100 MB file limit for individual files for repositories.

+In order to download the original multifile(s), click on the "releases" tab to download for a specific content pack version.

+# Creator Name

+1stBroz

+# Takedown/Information Request
+Please contact @uglycorny on Discord